People fleeing violence in Sudan find little aid at Chad border

 On Saturday, the World Food Program restarted limited food distributions to pregnant and breastfeeding mothers and children under age 2 to prevent malnutrition.

-But in an effort to encourage refugees to move to safer areas, the UN food relief agency has shifted the majority of resources to other camps, farther from the border, a spokesman said.
+But in an effort to encourage refugees to move to safer areas, the United Nations food relief agency has shifted the majority of resources to other camps, further from the border, a spokesman said.

 Tags